MrHacker2006/Python_Projects/3_PDF_Merger/README.md

 ---

 ##  🚀 How to Use
--Save the script as merge_pdfs.py.
+1.Save the script as merge_pdfs.py.

--Place all the PDF files you want to merge in the same folder as the script.
+2.Place all the PDF files you want to merge in the same folder as the script.

--Open terminal / command prompt and run the script: python merge_pdfs.py
+3.Open terminal / command prompt and run the script:  python merge_pdfs.py

 4.Enter the number of PDFs you want to merge when prompted.

 5.Enter each PDF file name exactly (including the .pdf extension).
  For example: file1.pdf, document2.pdf, etc.

 6.After processing, you will see a new file named:
 ✅ Merged-PDF.pdf